 Profile

-In his childhood Matjaz was always involved into drawing, painting, and music.
-In his teens he got inspired by 'do it yourself' 'non-profit' ethics of work, and started his tape-labels, tape distribution and made countless effort in DIY activism in Slovenia from 1992.
+In his childhood, Matjaz was always involved into drawing, painting, and music.
+In his teens he got inspired by 'do it yourself' 'non-profit' ethics of work, and started his tape-labels, tape distribution and made countless effort in DIY activism in Slovenia since 1992.
 His work includes lots of enthusiasm and self-dedication.

 Professional interests, development and education

-He obtained a Bachelors degree in Occupational & Fire Safety from the Univeristy of Ljubljana.
-After the studies he was working for more than 8 years as a project manager in Ljubljana, Slovenia.
-He obtained his Master of Technology in Safety and Ergonomics at the University of Limerick in Limerick, Ireland, and a PhD in Industrial Engineering at the National University of Ireland, Galway in Galway, Ireland.
+He obtained a Bachelors degree in Occupational & Fire Safety from the University of Ljubljana.
+He obtained Master of Technology in Safety and Ergonomics at the University of Limerick in Limerick, Ireland, and a PhD in Engineering at the National University of Ireland, Galway in Galway, Ireland.

-Interests: Safety, Reliability, Ergonomics, Human Factors, Engineering Project Management, Healthcare Safety Systems, Railway Systems Safety, Safety Assurance, Human performance, Human Error, Human-Machine Interaction, Human-Computer Interaction, Workload, Automation, Human:Automation Interaction, Ergonomics Research and Experimental Design.
+Interests: Safety, Reliability, Ergonomics, Human Factors, Engineering Project Management, Railway Systems Safety, Safety Assurance, Workload, Automation, Human:Automation Interaction, Human-Machine Interaction, Ergonomics Research and Experimental Design.

 View his profile on LinkedIn